 - Better to start small and succeed than go big and feel disappointed for “failing”.

 - Focus on doing one small, achievable behavior at a time.
 Then high-five yourself when it happens.

-This article has been shared as part of my Precision Nutrition Coaching certification program.
+This article has been shared as part of my Precision Nutrition Coaching program.